Anirban166/Go-Codeline/README.md

 // 10
 // 20
 ```
-- Local variable declared but unused throws compile time error. (prefer the instant detection without compilation from IDEs such as in Eclipse, but okay)
+- Local variable(s) declared but left unused throw compile time error(s). (prefer the instant detection without compilation from IDEs such as in Eclipse, but okay)
 - Go variable cases:
   - Capital cased variables at the package level are global & exported to other packages.<sup>1</sup>
   - Lower cased versions of the above are local/available/restricted to the package.<sup>2</sup>